 to

-“… until the STA sending the Extended Channel Switch Announcement element
+“… until the STA sending the Channel Switch Count field

 switches to the new channel or a value of 0.
 A value of 1 indicates that the switch occurs immediately before

 the next TBTT.
-A value of 0 indicates that the switch occurs anytime after the frame containing the elementis transmitted.
+A value of 0 indicates that the switch occurs anytime after the frame containing the Channel Switch Count field is transmitted.

-until the mesh STA sending the Channel Switch Announcement element switches to the new channel.
-A value of 0 for bits 6 to 0 indicates that the switch occurs at any time after the frame containing the element is transmitted.
+until the mesh STA sending the Channel Switch Count field switches to the new channel.
+A value of 0 for bits 6 to 0 indicates that the switch occurs at any time after the frame containing the Channel Switch Count field is transmitted.
 For example, a 200 TU channel switch time is encoded as X'82' and a 10 TU channel switch time is encoded as X'05'.”

 CID 1549